To boost your super account, you can make personal contributions in two ways:

 How do I make an after-tax contribution?

-Log in and get your personal BPAY details on the ‘Personal Contributions’ page.
-Use BPAY to transfer the funds from your bank account.
+Log in and go to the “Make a contribution” page and get your BPAY details under personal contributions (the first option).
+Use the BPAY details to transfer the money into your super account.

 Benefits of making after-tax contributions could include: